 Mother/Daughter Adventures at the Best Sedona Spa

 Air is air.
 Of course, it can be humid, dry, or wet.
 It can be conditioned or heated, still or sticky—the adjectives are endless.
-When I visited the Mii Amo spa in Sedona, I looked for words to best describe the air.
+When I visited the Mii Amo spa in Sedona, I looked for words to describe the air.
 How did it feel?
 Neither crisp, nor brisk, nor thin, nor heavy.
-Eventually, it dawned on me.
+Then, it dawned on me.
 I wasn’t feeling anything.
 The air was imperceptible.

 The beauty of not noticing the air is that my other senses are on much higher alert.
 Sounds become more pronounced, and colors more intense.
 Brilliant mesas and red rocks define the landscape of Sedona, which is about an hour-long drive from Scottsdale.

 Along the drive to our Sedona resort and spa, Southern Arizona’s ubiquitous pale green Saguaro cacti were replaced by other shades of green.
 Prickly Pear cacti, cypress, sycamore, pine, and juniper trees took over the landscape.
-It was an arboreal introduction to the Sonoran Desert—our destination for the next few days.
-A Sedona spa tucked away in the desert wilderness.
+It was an arboreal introduction to the Sonoran Desert—our destination for the next few days—a Sedona spa tucked away in the desert wilderness.

 Spa-bound, in Sedona